Calculate the wavelength of the light emitted when an electron in... | Channels for Pearson+

 1

-Identify the initial and final energy levels for the electron transition: n_initial = 5 and n_final = 2.
+Identify the initial and final energy levels of the electron transition.
+In this case, the electron transitions from n=2 to n=1.

 Related Videos